-We’re living through unprecedented times, and a lot of things are being put on pause right now — but your plans to buy a home or refinance don’t necessarily need to be one of them.
-In fact, now may be a great time to take advantage of record low mortgage rates.
+We’re living through unprecedented times, and society is putting a lot of things on pause right now — but your plans to buy a home or refinance don’t necessarily need to be one of them.
+In fact, now may be a great time to take advantage of record low COVID-19 mortgage rates.

-If you’re interested in purchasing or refinancing a home during COVID-19, here’s everything you need to know, including how the coronavirus has affected mortgage rates so far, how mortgage rates may change in the coming months, and more.
+If you’re thinking of purchasing or refinancing a home during COVID-19, read on.
+We’ll cover how the coronavirus has affected mortgage rates so far, how mortgage rates may change in the coming months, and more.

 The Federal Reserve’s Response to COVID-19